The Geometry of Statistical Data and Information: A Large Deviation Perspective

 This orthogonal projection occurs in the Hilbert space $L^2( \Omega, \mathcal{F}, \vp)$ of square-integrable random variables, where the inner product $\langle X,Y \rangle = \mathbb{E} [XY]$.
-This notion of projection is a familiar concept from elementary geometry and linear algebra, where projecting a point onto a subspace means finding the closest point by means of a distance in a subspace. .
-The present work confirms that the notion of information projection from IG is equivalent to the natural idea of information projection using probability theory.
+This notion of projection is a familiar concept from elementary geometry and linear algebra, where projecting a point onto a subspace means finding the closest point by means of a distance in a subspace.

+The present work investigates the equivalence in the notion of information projection from IG to the natural idea of information projection using probability theory.
 This idea is emphasized in Theorem \ref{lemma:infoproj}.